Blue-Yonder-OSS/cyclic-boosting/CODE_OF_CONDUCT.md

 - Be open to feedback and willing to learn from others.
 - If you see behavior that violates this code of conduct, please report it to the maintainers of the project.

-By contributing to or using [Library Name], you agree to abide by this code of conduct.
+By contributing to or using Cyclic Boosting, you agree to abide by this code of conduct.
 We reserve the right to remove any contributions or participants who violate these guidelines.